Skip to main content

 Tre skiløpere i vinterkledd fjellandskap

-Skiing from cabin to cabin in the winter mountains - this is how you do it
+Skiing from cabin to cabin in the mountains - How to do it

-Are you dreaming of a cabin-to-cabin trip in the winter mountains, but are unsure how to do it?
-Here you will find useful tips and advice for planning and carrying out the trip.
+Are you dreaming of a cabin to cabin trip in the winter mountains, but are unsure how to do it?
+Here's some useful tips and advice for planning and carrying out the trip.

 Planning

-TIP: You can find inspiration and trip tips at dnt.no: Winter's best hiking tips
+TIPS: You can also find inspiration and hiking tips at dnt.no: Winter's best hiking tips

 Once you know where the trip is going, the next step is to get information about the hiking area and the cabins in question.
-At UT you can read more about route choice, grading, the status of the waymarked ski routes, as well as other conditions — in addition, you get an overview and information about the cabins.
+At UT you can read more about route choice, grading, dormer status, as well as other conditions — in addition, you get an overview and information about the cabins.

 Gjeng planlegger tur, ser på kart.